Nazis Are Just Like You and Me, Except They're Nazis

 ELKO, Nevada—“The water is almost ready,” he said, bending down to look for the little bubbles.
 “Once you see the bubbles rising to the surface, you know the water is hot enough to cook the pasta.”

 Steve Stevenson dispenses wisdom freely, though he is not a chef.
-He is 32-years-old, and he drinks whole milk, and his tattoos are nonviolent.
+He is 32 years old, and he drinks whole milk, and his tattoos are nonviolent.
 The kitchen spice rack contains only garlic powder.
 He wears jeans made of denim.
 The t-shirt on his back has a tag sticking out, and I read it as he leans in to eye the pot of water: “100 percent cotton.”

 “What can I say,” jokes Stevenson, as he sees me taking note of the spice rack.
 “I like garlic powder.”